ShawnChenOfficial/Database-for-Car-Rental-System/README.md

 The database was designed to help a car rental companay to manage their daily data
 # Features:
 1. Cars' status checking (either available or under the maintanence)
-2. Car reatal
+2. Car rental
-3. Old car sales
+3. Car sales
 4. Online car booking
 5. Insurance claim history
 6. Financial management